-So, you want to book some live music for your event, but you’ve seen it all before.
-You’ve danced to pop bands, meditated to string quartets, bopped to jazz trios, as well as everything in between.
+You want to book some live music for your event, but you’ve seen it all before.
+You’ve danced to pop bands, been serenaded by string quartets, bopped to jazz trios, as well as everything in between.
 But, you want something new—so what kind of music will bring a fresh, interesting touch to your event?

-Look no further than the traditional sound of Mexico: Mariachi!
-From their spirited performance style to their dazzling fashion-sense, a mariachi band should be your go-to if you’re after some special and interesting for your event!
+Then you strike gold!
+The traditional sound of Mexico: Mariachi!
+With their spirited performance style and their dazzling fashion-sense, a Mexican mariachi band is the perfect live music option if you’re after some special and interesting for your event.

 What is a mariachi band?

-Mariachi is a traditional musical style from Mexico (dating from the 18th century!).
+Mariachi is a traditional musical style from Mexico dating from the 18th century.
 It comes with its own distinct instrumentation, repertoire, performance clothing, singing style, and dance forms.
-Mariachi bands typically range from 3 to 6 musicians.
+Mariachi bands typically range from 3 – 6 musicians.

 What do mariachi bands look like?